Ray Fujita

-Ray Fujita (藤田 玲, Fujita Rei), is a Japanese French origin actor and musician from Tokyo.
+Ray Fujita (藤田 玲, Fujita Rei), is a Japanese actor and musician from Tokyo.
 His mother is Japanese and his father is French.
 His most notable roles to date are as Kitazaki/Dragon Orphnoch in the 2003 series Kamen Rider 555 and Rei Suzumura/ZERO the Silver Fanged Knight in the 2006 series GARO.
 He is also the lead vocalist of the band Dustz.